jessicasaikia/long-short-term-memory-LSTM/README.md

 2. Simply run the program for the output.

 ## Additional Notes from me
-In case of any help or queries, you can reach out to me in the comments or via my socials.
+If you need any help or questions, feel free to reach out to me in the comments or via my socials.
 My socials are:
 - Discord: jessicasaikia
 - Instagram: jessicasaikiaa
 - LinkedIn: jessicasaikia (www.linkedin.com/in/jessicasaikia-787a771b2)